SuchithraChandrasekaran/CPP/README.md

 Acknowledgments

-To everyone who helped me along the way—mentors, peers, and the incredible C++ community—thank you for inspiring me to keep learning and sharing.
+To everyone who helped me along the way—mentors, peers —thank you for inspiring me to keep learning and sharing.